void-linux/void-linux.github.io/acknowledgments/index.md

 Leah Neukirchen sponsors the aarch64 build machine.

-## [Pullmoll](https://pullmoll.github.io) (a.k.a.
-Jürgen Buchmüller)

-Pullmoll sponsors the glibc build machine and shadow mirror, and wishes to dedicate their sponsorship as follows:

-Dedicated to Helga Buchmüller.
-Thank you for life.

 ## [Tj Vanderpoel](#)

 Tj Vanderpoel sponsors a Tier 1 mirror in the USA.